Graham volunteers for a number of organisations which help support the community in Iver, Richings Park and the local area.

 Graham spends a couple of hours or so each week as the co-ordinator of the scheme which provides transport for elderly or disabled local residents to help them get to appointments.

-In 2016, at about the time when the local bus service was cut, Graham attended a Local Area Forum meeting which talked about the possibility of local communities setting up their own transport schemes.
+In 2016, at about the time when the local bus service was cut, Graham attended a community engagement meeting organised by CIB and jointly hosted with Bucks County Council’s Community Links Officers to see if there was there was interest in setting up a Good Neighbours Scheme in Iver which focused on Community Transport.
 This was enough to get Graham and a small handful of others get together to set up the Iver scheme and he’s been actively involved in running it ever since.

 Iver Community Library